michellemwangi01/CLI-python-retail-management-system/README.md

 ## Introduction

-The Retail Management System is a comprehensive software solution designed to streamline and automate various aspects of managing a retail business.
+This Retail Management System is a comprehensive software solution designed to streamline and automate various aspects of managing a retail business.
 It offers a range of features and tools to help retailers manage inventory, track sales, handle customers, and more.

 ## Features